shakes76/PatternAnalysis-2024/recognition/FacebookGNN-47801725/README.md

 - **Convergence**: The losses approach low values with minimal discrepancies, indicating effective learning with minimal overfitting.
 Slight end-of-training fluctuations suggest a good balance between learning rate and model stability.

 ## Files Included
-Dataset.py: Containing the data loader for transforming the Facebook dataset into torch_geometric Dataset. modules.py: Contains the GAN model train.py: Contains the source code for training, validating, testing and saving your model. predict.py: Shows example usage of your trained model README.md: This file provides an overview of the project, the dataset, training details, discussions and the results obtained.
+- **`data.py`**: Contains the data loader, transforming the Facebook dataset into a `torch_geometric` dataset.
+- **`modules.py`**: Contains the GCN model architecture.
+- **`train.py`**: Script for training, validating, testing, and saving the model.
+- **`predict.py`**: Provides example usage of the trained model.
+- **`README.md`**: This documentation file.
-Images: Images used in the README.md
+- **`images/`**: Folder containing images used in the README.

 ## Conclusion

+The Graph Convolutional Network (GCN) model achieved a notable **best accuracy of 94.97%** on the Facebook dataset, demonstrating its strong generalization capability.
+The accuracy plot reveals rapid improvement in the initial training epochs, followed by a smooth convergence as the model refines its predictions.
+This steady convergence, accompanied by closely aligned training and validation losses, indicates effective learning with minimal overfitting.

+The transformation of node embeddings observed in the t-SNE visualizations illustrates the GCN’s ability to learn meaningful representations.
+Before training, nodes from different classes were intermixed without clear separation.
+However, post-training, the t-SNE plot shows distinct clusters for each class, underscoring the model’s effectiveness in capturing both feature and structural information within the graph.
+This high accuracy, along with clear embedding separation and stable convergence, demonstrates the model’s robustness and effectiveness for complex node classification in graph-structured data.

 ## Dependencies
-Python 3.8
+- **Python**: 3.8
-Pytorch: 2.0.0+cpu
+- **PyTorch**: 2.0.0+cpu
-scikit-learn 1.3.2
+- **scikit-learn**: 1.3.2
-scipy 1.11.3
+- **scipy**: 1.11.3
-matplotlib 3.8.0
+- **matplotlib**: 3.8.0
-numpy 1.24.1
+- **numpy**: 1.24.1
 ## References